anchalbhalla/mustache-filter/README.md

 ```

-4. Download the file, serverless-detection.py and the haar cascade files (reference: https://github.com/opencv/opencv/tree/master/data/haarcascades)
+4. Download the serverless-detection.py and the haar cascade files (reference: https://github.com/opencv/opencv/tree/master/data/haarcascades)

 5. Edit the file:

-   * Add your HTTPS URL (Not the REST API link) from the Cloud Functions service
+   * Add your HTTPS URL (not the REST API link) from the Cloud Functions service

-6. Run the following command on the terminal execute the application:
+6. Run the following command on the terminal to execute the application:
 ```
 python serverless-detection.py
 ```